 These small changes made the product exponentially more usable for larger teams.

-And the slack team continued this pattern of user research, followed by a round of iteration, followed by more research, and so on.
+The Slack team continued this pattern of user research, followed by a round of iteration, followed by more research, and so on.

 This commitment to user research paid dividends.
-If you haven’t heard, Slack is now the fastest growing SaaS company in history.
+If you haven’t heard, Slack is now the fastest-growing SaaS company in history.

 Today, their research process is no less strenuous.
-Slack tests new features within its own employees first (who are all users) before conducting more research with external groups.
+Slack tests new features within its employees first (who are all users) before conducting more research with external groups.

 In the end, there can be no doubt that Slack’s historic growth numbers have been fueled in large part by continuous user research.